River Cam

-The River Cam (/'kæm/) is the main river flowing through Cambridge in eastern England.
+The River Cam (/'kæm/) is a chalk river and the main river flowing through Cambridge in eastern England.
 After leaving Cambridge, it flows north and east before joining the River Great Ouse to the south of Ely, at Pope's Corner.
 The total distance from Cambridge to the sea is about 40 mi and is navigable for punts, small boats, and rowing craft.
 The Great Ouse also connects to England's canal system via the Middle Level Navigations and the River Nene.
-In total, the Cam runs for around 69 km from its furthest source (near Debden in Essex) to its confluence with the Great Ouse.
+In total, the Cam runs for around 69 km from its furthest source (near Widdington in Essex) to its confluence with the Great Ouse.

 Name

 The original name of the river was the Granta and (unusually) its present name derives from the city of Cambridge (Grantebrycge) rather than the other way around: After the city's present name developed in Middle English, the river's name was backformed to match.
+In earlier times even the lower part of the Cam was named the Granta, but after the name of the Anglo-Saxon town of Grantebrycge had been modified to Cambridge, the river was renamed to match.
 This was not universally applied, however, and the upper stretch of the river continues to be informally known as the Granta.
 It has been said that the river is the "Granta" above the Silver Street Bridge (in Cambridge) and the "Cam" below it.
+The confluence of River Rhee is about 4.7 km upstream of Silver Street bridge.

+In the Ordnance Survey map, the Granta tributary is called "River Cam or Granta", and in the public environment database is the Cam.
+It has a small tributary named Granta, unequivocally.

-The Rhee tributary is also formally known as the Cam, and the Granta has a tributary on its upper stretch also known as the Granta.
-On Ordnance Survey maps, the two main tributaries' alternative names are recognised: "River Cam or Granta" and "River Cam or Rhee".
+The Rhee tributary, in the Ordnance Survey map is called "River Cam or Rhee".

-The Cam has no connection with the much smaller River Cam in Gloucestershire.
+Minor tributary

+Another minor tributary is Bourn Brook which has its source near the village of Eltisley, 10 mi west of Cambridge, running east through Caxton, Bourn and Toft to join the Cam at Byron's Pool.

+The upper river

+The upper course of the Cam starts near the village of Widdington in Essex, flowing north past Audley End House to merge with the other contributary Rhee, which is also commonly called River Cam, a mile south of Grantchester.
+From source to its confluence with the Rhee it is 41.7 km in length, or according to Environment Data, 42.648 km.